-Heights council discusses city’s drought contingency plan
+Heights council discusses city’s Drought Contingency Plan

-Hyde noted that Harker Heights receives all of its drinking water from Belton Lake.
+By way of information, Hyde reminded the council that the city receives all of its drinking water from Belton Lake.

 Currently, Hyde said, Belton Lake is about 1.5 feet above the cutoff for Stage 2.
 Before last week’s heavy rains, the lake was less than a foot above the cutoff, so things are improving — at least temporarily.